-And I’m very happy with today’s post because I’m also giving you a bonus – a killer recipe for Rhubarb Vinaigrette, which could have been a post all by itself.
+I’m also giving you a bonus with today’s recipe – an amazing rhubarb vinaigrette, which could have been a post all by itself.
 It’s creamy, tangy, fruity, and really good.
 Pretty too!
 You can make it a day or two ahead and save yourself time.

 I spooned a good bit of dressing into the bottom of each plastic cup, and then arranged my lettuce leaves and veggies on top.
 I put colorful heirloom cherry tomatoes on a pick for easy dipping.